 This degree is not intended for transfer, although many of these courses are accepted by 4-year institutions.
-Students who intend to transfer should look at the following options: BO23 (Mass Transfer to UMass and Westfield State University; GPA 3.0 required) BO34 (General Transfer to most 4-year private colleges), BO37 (Marketing Management General Transfer Option to most 4-year private colleges), BO45 (Paralegal Option for transfer to Elms College and Baypath College).
+Students who intend to transfer should look at the following options: B023 (Mass Transfer to UMass and Westfield State University; GPA 3.0 required) B034 (General Transfer to most 4-year private colleges), B037 (Marketing Management General Transfer Option to most 4-year private colleges), B045 (Paralegal Option for transfer to Elms College and Bay Path Uni ersity).

-Depending on the course selection 50% of this program can be completed online.
+Depending on the course selection 80% of this program can be completed online.
 Go to www. hcc.edu/catalog for further information.